jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Our first user material
 1. Open your working directory (the folder with the unpacked object version, e.g. `ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib`) in Visual Studio.
-2. Implement your material model code (computation of stress, history variables ...) in the file `dyn21umats.F` (here 'umats' stands for umat-scalar), for instance linear elasticity.
+2. Implement your material model code (computation of stress, history variables ...) in the file `dyn21umats.F` (here 'umats' stands for umat-scalar, change the file extension from '.f' to '.F' in case the "#define" and "#include" cause errors), for instance linear elasticity.
 We code our model in the first unused umat, here it's umat43.
 Note that we right away start with tensor based models, as noted below, which require the ttb files under the path `ttb/...` in the working directory.

 [dyn21umats.F]:
 ```fortran